 We need to find out what changed between SLF4 and SLF5 (and potentially between SLF5 and SLF6), how to detect the changes and then act accordingly.

-#6 Updated by Kyle Knoepfel about 5 years ago
+#6 Updated by Kyle Knoepfel over 5 years ago

 - % Done changed from 0 to 70

 SLF6 are shown below.
 Entries prefaced with '

 *' indicate either a difference in type or field.